mariwin/splyt-challenge/README.md

-This project was created for Splyt Challenge with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for Splyt Challenge

 Go to directory root and run